chethanuk/golem-agentic/ts-prototype/README.md

 When the rust-component generator is specialised to support dynamic loading of user's JS, it should be following this change in `internal.rs`

-### Golem CLI template for SDK
+### Prototype SDK notes

-The SDK above is pretty much inspired from the template of the golem SDK, but it is not a blund output of template SDK.
+The SDK above is pretty much inspired from the typescript template of the golem SDK, but it is not a blund output of template SDK.
-So to debug things and have better control, I build .dts files using wasm-quickjs wrapper toolings, and wrote the agent implementation in the SDK, and generated the rust component using wasm-quickjs rust component generator, with necessary changes in the emitted wrapper to simulate the idea of importing users JS dynamically.
+So to debug things and have better control, I build .dts files using wasm-quickjs wrapper toolings with the wit that I need, and wrote the agent implementation in the SDK.
+Later generated the rust component using wasm-quickjs rust component generator.

-Once the experimentation is done, we will move the SDK logic to the output of `golem app new ts` for easier maintainence, such as updating host wit files etc
+Also made some changes to the generated rust, with the assumption that user code is going to be dynamically loaded.
+Changed `internal.rs` to simply add 1 more import which is user module.

+We can discuss this with @vigoo, whether to port the whole code in this prototype SDK to the golem-cli template generated code.
+Regardless this SDK has to be npm published (along with being part of a pre-compiled wasm)

-### What are the pre-requisites for user?
+### What are the pre-requisites for user given this SDK?

 * npm
 * npx (comes with npm for latest versions of npm)

-While rttist is needed, we incorporated it part of the build using certain configuration and generated code as part of npm run build.
+While rttist is needed, we incorporated it part of the build using certain configuration and generated code.
-While I can't conclude if this is the best of the best approach, this prototype really makes sure user can simply write the code using SDK, and then by running the following, everything should work given the above pre-requisites
+While I can't conclude if this is the best of the best approach, it makes sure  prototype already allows user to simply write their code using SDK, and then by running the following, they create 1 single JS file that will be dynamically loaded at runtime

 ```sh
 npm run build